hashintel/labs/apps/sim-core/README.md

 ### Repository Structure

-Several different packages in this repository are orchistrated as yarn workspaces.
-The key packages are:
+Several different packages in this repository are orchestrated as yarn workspaces.
+Important packages include:
  - `core`, which is the React/Redux/Typescript frontend for the simulation engine.
  - `engine`, which is the rust implementation of the simulation engine
  - `engine-web`, which bundles the rust-based `engine` into a webassembly-backed javascript interface using `wasm-bindgen`.